Measurement-Device-Independenization of Quantum Key Distribution Protocols

 \begin{small} $ $\quad $ $ \end{small}

-The scheme is described as follow.
+The scheme is described as follows.
 Before Bob encodes the state sent by Alice, he randomly copies the state via basis $\{|0\rangle,|1\rangle\}$ or $\{|+\rangle,|-\rangle\}$, namely, employs source $|0\rangle_{B}$ and operates $C_{0_{AB}}$ or employs source $|+\rangle_{B}$ and operates $C_{+_{AB}}$, where $B$ denotes the auxiliary partita and $A$ denotes the ordinary partita.
-Then he aborts the ordinary state which might still be employed for estimating, while employs partita $B$.
+Then he aborts the ordinary state which might still be employed for estimating, and employs partita $B$.
 Hence, extra states in the signal are removed and the PNA attack becomes a substituted attack (which might even not be successful), for which the security is guaranteed.
 We will call the procedure $'photon\ number\ purification'$(PNP).
 After it, Bob encodes partita $B$ as usual and sends it to measure.

-In such a procedure, a state is discarded if it is wrongly purified, namely, if the state sent by Alice is not in the same basis chosen by Bob for copying.
-The same investigations are suitable for six-state type protocol, in which Bob purifies via randomly chosen three basis.
+In such a procedure, a state is discarded if it is wrongly purified, namely, if the state sent by Alice is not on the same basis chosen by Bob for copying.
+The same investigations are suitable for the six-state type protocol, in which Bob purifies via randomly chosen three bases.

-Note that the PNP scheme could also be applied for DDI-QKD protocol, in which the PNA attack is exactly the combination of an intercept-resend attack and a Trojan horse attack\cite{LK2014Detector,Q2015Trustworthiness,GR2015Quantum,LL2015Simple,SH2016Insecurity}, as well as the protocol in \cite{H2021Measurement} or plug-and-play protocol, to close the loopholes\cite{MH1997Plug,GF2006Trojan}.
-To verify this, just let the legitimated partner implement the PNP scheme after receiving signals and before further operations.
+Note that the PNP scheme could also be applied to DDI-QKD protocol, in which the PNA attack is exactly the combination of an intercept-resend attack and a Trojan horse attack\cite{LK2014Detector,Q2015Trustworthiness,GR2015Quantum,LL2015Simple,SH2016Insecurity}, as well as the protocol in \cite{H2021Measurement} or plug-and-play protocol, to close the loopholes\cite{MH1997Plug,GF2006Trojan}.
+To verify this, just let the legitimate partner implement the PNP scheme after receiving signals and before further operations.

-In fact, the PNP scheme might view as a kind of device isolation.
-The input singal will not be output while the output signal does not contain the input photons.
-The same work can be done by teleportation\cite{BB1993Teleporting}, but PNP scheme could be more efficient since it needs not to employ entanglement and Bell measurement.
+In fact, the PNP scheme might be viewed as a kind of device isolation and thus might be applied to other tasks too, besides QKD.
+The input signal will not be output while the output signal does not contain the input photons.
+The same work can be done by teleportation\cite{BB1993Teleporting}, but the PNP scheme could be more efficient since it does not need to employ entanglement and Bell measurement.